-Photographic Center Northwest, earned a Masters of Social Work from the University of Washington, a Diploma in Analytical Psychology from the Inter-Regional Society of Jungian Analysts, and a Ph.D. in science from the Technische Universität in Munich, Germany.
-Riedel founded Cameras without Borders, a project that offers photographic workshops to youths and works with communities in difficult environments in Africa.
+Eberhard Riedel is a photographer, clinical social worker, Jungian psychoanalyst, and teacher living in Seattle, Washington.
+He graduated in documentary and fine arts photography from the Photographic Center Northwest, earned a Masters in Clinical Social Work from the University of Washington, a Diploma in Analytical Psychology from the Inter-Regional Society of Jungian Analysts, and a Ph.D. in Physics from the Technische Universität in Munich, Germany.

 Contact Information: